-Education is affected in many ways during insecurity and armed conflict.
-Students and education staff can be, and are, threatened or physically harmed and populations forcibly displaced both within and outside the boundaries of their respective States.
-Children are often recruited into the armed forces of States or non-State armed groups and educational facilities are frequently destroyed or used as training grounds by both groups.
+Education is at particular risk in contexts where there is a high level of insecurity, and even more so when there is a fully blown armed conflict and in humanitarian situations.
+Students and education staff can be and, too often, are threatened or physically harmed on their way to school or within it.
+Entire populations can be forcibly displaced both within and outside the boundaries of their respective States, leading to disruption in the provision of education.
+Children are sometimes recruited into the armed forces of States or non-State armed groups, and educational facilities are frequently destroyed or used for military purposes, such as for training grounds.
 Education itself is also affected when it is used as a tool for war propaganda or a vehicle for discrimination or incitement to hatred.
-It may be, and frequently is, discontinued entirely at such times.
+Education may, and frequently is, discontinued entirely in times of insecurity or armed conflict.